-- DNS requests are being handled by NordVPN’s server (no DNS leaks)
+- DNS requests are being handled by NordVPN’s server (no leaks)

 I also found the Internet Kill Switch and App Kill Switch to work well – no issues or problems to report.

-Android leak tests – Heinrich tested out the NordVPN Android client when working on the VPN for Android roundup.
+Android leak tests – Another team member tested the NordVPN Android client when working on the Best VPN for Android roundup.
 He found it to perform very well without any leaks or issues.
-Both Surfshark and ExpressVPN also offer good Android clients.
+If you want more options, both Surfshark and ExpressVPN also offer good Android clients.

-NordVPN boasts a huge server network, which currently includes over 5,100 servers in 60 countries.
-With a large server network, it is easy for NordVPN to unblock websites and other digital content.
+NordVPN boasts a huge server network, which currently includes over 5,600 servers in 60 countries.
+With such a large number of servers in its network, it is easy for NordVPN to unblock websites and other digital content.
 It also makes finding a fast and reliable server close to your location easy.
 This helps to minimize latency (ping), which is important if you need the best VPN for gaming.

 NordVPN has announced significant network upgrades to further improve performance and also security.
-We’ll cover these more below in the security upgrades section, but first touch on one exciting area…
+We’ll cover these more below in the security upgrades section, but first, we will touch on one exciting area…

 Most VPNs rent servers from third parties.
 While this is standard practice, NordVPN has decided to raise the bar by deploying their own hardware (colocated servers).
-The first location to receive NordVPN colocated severs was Finland.
-The rest of the network upgrades should be complete later in the year.
+The first location to receive NordVPN colocated servers was Finland.
+The rest of the network upgrades should be completed later in the year.

 High-speed colocated servers will set NordVPN apart from most other VPN providers.